citruspers/Eezybot-Mk2-Arduino/README.md

 * 3x MG995 Servo
 * 1x breadboard
 * Plenty of dupont leads (you never have enough....)
-* External power supply capable of 5v2A at the very least
+* External power supply capable of 5V, 3A (you can probably get by with 2A if you're careful and use good potmeters)

 **Instructions:**